 Nissreen Al-Haram holds a B.A. in economics from Mount Holyoke College in Massachusetts and an M.A. in Islamic Studies from McGill University in Montreal.
 She has had a diverse career as a Trade Policy Advisor, Law Firm Director, Children’s Museum Director, and Artisan Cheese maker.
 She has also been member of the Yale Law School Middle East Seminar, and its organizing committee for more than 15 years.
 She is actively interested in Islamic legal and intellectual history, and contemporary approaches to religious reform.

-Dr. Delali Margaret Badasu is a Senior Research Fellow at the Regional Institute for Population Studies, University of Ghana.
+Delali Margaret Badasu is a Senior Research Fellow at the Regional Institute for Population Studies, University of Ghana.
+She specializes in demography, geography, and medical geography.

-Benjamin Conisbee Baer is Associate Professor of Comparative Literature at Princeton University.
+Benjamin Conisbee Baer is an Associate Professor of Comparative Literature, Princeton University.
+His research interests include: Marxism, deconstruction, postcolonial literature and theory, translation problems, and subaltern predicaments.

-Judith Butler received her Ph.D. in Philosophy from Yale University in 1984 on the French Reception of Hegel.
-Judith Butler is the author of Subjects of Desire: Hegelian Reflections in Twentieth-Century France (Columbia University Press, 1987), Gender Trouble: Feminism and the Subversion of Identity (Routledge, 1990), and Bodies That Matter: On the Discursive Limits of "Sex" (Routledge, 1993), among many others.
-Her most recent book is Parting Ways: Jewishness and the Critique of Zionism (2012).
+Judith Butler is Maxine Elliot Professor of Comparative Literature, Departments of Rhetoric and Comparative Literature, at the University of California, Berkeley.
+She is the author of Gender Trouble: Feminism and the Subversion of Identity and Bodies That Matter: On the Discursive Limits of "Sex" (Routledge, 1993), among many others.

-Judith Byfield's research interests began with a very strong interest in African art and literature and gradually added the colonial state, nationalism, women's history, and the African Diaspora, specifically the Anglophone Caribbean.
+Judith Byfield is an Associate Professor of History at Cornell University.
 Her first book, The Bluest Hands: A Social and Economic History of Women Indigo Dyers in Western Nigeria, examined the transformation of indigo dyeing and textile production in Abeokuta, a town famous for its indigo dyed cloth, adire.
-Her current project, The Great Upheaval: Women, Taxes and Nationalist Politics in Nigeria, 1945-1951 (2017, forthcoming), explores a women's tax revolt in Abeokuta after WW II.

 Zahra Ali is an Assistant Professor of Sociology at Rutgers, Newark.
 Her research explores women and gender issues in relation to Islam and the Middle East, as well as contemporary Muslim communities and Islamisms.

-Dr. Sara Ababneh is Assistant Professor at the University of Jordan’s Center for Strategic Studies.
-She is the Refugee Studies Diploma and CSS Internship program coordinator.
-Dr. Ababneh earned her DPhil in Politics and International Relations from the St. Antony’s College, University of Oxford in 2010.
-She wrote her dissertation on female Islamists in Hamas in occupied Palestine and the Islamic Action Front in Jordan.
+Sara Ababneh is Assistant Professor at the University of Jordan’s Center for Strategic Studies.
+She is the Refugee Studies Diploma and CSS Internship program coordinator, and she wrote her dissertation on female Islamists in Hamas in occupied Palestine and the Islamic Action Front in Jordan.

 Mimi Abramovitz is Bertha Capen Reynolds Professor at the Silberman School of Social Work at Hunter College.
-She has published widely on issues related to women, poverty, human rights and the U.S/ Welfare State.
-Professor Abramovitz is currently writing a book on the history of low-income women’s activism in the U.S.
+She has published widely on issues related to women, poverty, human rights and the U.S Welfare State.

-Hülya Adak is Assistant Professor of Comparative Literature at Sabancı University.
-She has published essays on Ottoman-Turkish memoirs and biographies, national myths, gender and sexuality, and the Armenian deportations during World War I in leading journals such as the South Atlantic Quarterly, PMLA, Biography, and New Perspectives on Turkey.
+Hülya Adak is an Assistant Professor of Comparative Literature at Sabancı University.
+She has published essays on Ottoman-Turkish memoirs and biographies, national myths, gender and sexuality, and the Armenian deportations during World War I.

 Senior Research Fellow, Institut d'Études Politiques (Sciences Po), Paris